Methodology

 Where we find the information, how we interpret it, and how we add it to the map.

 We do not work in GIS, nor are we trained cartographers.
-All work is manual input on the Open Street Map (OSM) editing platform.
+All work is manual input on the Open Street Map (OSM) editing platform, ensuring that our work is freely available to the public.
 Some edits are quick and easy (example: adding a bridge over a river based on the satellite view), other single small edits are a result of reading deep into Russian expedition notes, some as far back as 120 years (to help determine the trail difficulty, danger and the time of year it is snow free).
+Some edits are a result of a personal visit (example: arriving to find out a bridge seen on satellite imagery was destroyed 8 years ago).

 The main sources: